12aug2002 to 06feb2004

 10oct2002 -- "I'm so bored, I feel like crying." -- A. J. Soprano

-Click for temporary relief of boredom
+Click for long-lasting relief of boredom

 07oct2002 -- BOSTON -- A ballot initiative that has received scant public notice could permit voters here to enact a revolution Nov.
 5, banning state income taxes in the commonwealth once known as "Taxachusetts."
 Michael J. Widmer, head of a pro-tax group with the intentionally misleading name "Massachusetts Taxpayers Foundation," says that the proposition is "far and away the most sweeping tax cut proposal ever to reach this state's ballot--and perhaps the most sweeping proposal of its kind in any state," claiming that "it would repeal the 20th century."